 You don't have to leave your fitness regime or favorite workout behind when you set sail, and you might even discover a new favorite.
-In recent years, nearly every new midsize to mammoth cruise ship introduced has come with a fitness center that's well stocked with the equipment you'd find in your neighborhood gym: treadmills, ellipticals, steppers, bikes, medicine and fitness balls, and free weights.
+Nearly every midsize to mammoth cruise ship has a fitness center that's well stocked with the equipment you'd find in your neighborhood gym: treadmills, ellipticals, rowers, climbers, bikes, medicine and fitness balls, and free weights.
 Group classes in yoga, Pilates and spinning are offered on numerous lines, as well.

 Workout 1: 5K Run on Royal Caribbean

-Why It's Great: Oasis of the Seas, Allure of the Seas and new ship Harmony of the Seas, set to debut in April 2016, have a 0.43-mile jogging track, nearly twice as long as standard land-based tracks.
-Better still, the track's Deck 5 location means there's no need to dodge sunbathers around a pool deck or smokers playing shuffleboard.
-The tracks have well-marked lanes -- in the shade! -- ocean views, Zen-like quiet and require a mere 7.5 laps for a 5k (far fewer than on most other ships).
+Why it's great: Royal Caribbean's Oasis-class ships each have a 0.43-mile jogging track, nearly twice as long as standard land-based tracks.
+Better still, the tracks' Deck 5 location means there's no need to dodge sunbathers around a pool deck or smokers playing shuffleboard.
+The tracks have well-marked and shaded lanes, ocean views, zen-like quiet and require a mere 7.5 laps for a 5k -- far fewer than on most other ships.
 Motivational stanzas hang from the ceiling to keep you moving.
 Our favorite: "One lap to go / Or maybe three / Tonight's dessert / Can be guilt free."

 Workout 2: Zumba on Celebrity Cruises